appacademy/Module-5-Resources/syllabus/week-14-day-2.md

+## For august '23.
+Complete fullstack data flow instructor talk.
+- All the moving parts of a website
+- The role of Mod 4's API
+- The role of SQL and databases
+- The role of Mod 5's React/Redux libraries

 ## Why we use React (review)
 - The entire code base is stored on the viewer's browser.
 - Reuseable components.